kelu124/un0rick/porting_up5k.md

 ## Why I need help ?

-I am looking for someone proficient in Verilog to write a Verilog boilerplate.
+I am looking for someone proficient in Verilog to write a Verilog boilerplate using the open toolchain.
 It is centered around a up5k open-source board, designed to be used in conjunction with a rapsberry pi, that has to acquire 200us worth of signal on a trigger.
 Data is to be stored in RAM, and made available through SPI.

 The previous work used a [lattice HX4K](http://un0rick.cc/) - and [more complex VHDL](https://github.com/kelu124/un0rick/tree/master/software) written.

+I have little experience on with the open-toolchain and Verilog, so am looking for help on this !

 ## The board